section-engineering-education/engineering-education/content/articles/sentiment-analysis-with-naive-bayes-algorithms/index.md

 - Will introducing more data improve its performance?
 - Do I introduce more features?

-On predicting with our models, we printed out the classification report, let’s briefly explain what each metric stands for:
+On predicting with our models, we printed out the classification report.
+Let’s briefly explain what each metric stands for:

 `Precision` is how straight to point your model is.
 For the negative sentiments, precision will be something like - out of all predictions, how many are negatives? - That’s 78% for the model in the picture.
-For the positive sentiments, out of all predictions, how many are positives, that’s 87%.
+For the positive sentiments, out of all predictions, how many are positives?
+That’s 87%.

 `Recall` is how much you trust the precision.
-For the negative sentiments, the recall will be, - out of all actual negatives, how many did the model predict correctly as negative.- Which according to the model in our picture is 89% and the positive is 75%.
+For the negative sentiments, the recall will be - out of all actual negatives, how many the model predicted correctly as negative.
+According to the model in our picture, it is 89%, and the positive is 75%.

 F1-Score can be stated as the harmonic mean of precision and recall.
 Simple
 ![f1score](/engineering-education/sentiment-analysis-with-naive-bayes-algorithms/f1score.PNG)